+Control (UI) Default Value Function

+Object list: Template Material

+Material tab

-Control (UI) Default Value Function Object list: Template M Object list: Template Material Material tab useLookFileMaterial Disabled When enabled, the material from an associated Look File is used.
+useLookFileMaterial Disabled When enabled, the material from an associated Look File is used.

 Add Shader N/A Click to add a renderer-specific shader from the dropdown list.
 The Material tab is populated with controls appropriate to the shader selected, and are dependent on the renderers installed.